It appears that the well-being of residents of BC has been compromised by an economy built around organized crime and money laundering.

 In September 2017 the benchmark price for an apartment property across the region was $635,800.
 This was a 21.7% increase from September 2016.

 Older houses present problems for the prospective buyer.
-Insurers may refuse to cover, or renew policies on, houses that have not been upgraded.
+Insurers may refuse to cover, or renew policies on, houses that have not been upgraded to modern standards.
+What follows is a list of known issues that a buyer should investigate.

 As the world was falling down around us with wildfires, hurricanes, terrorism, violent political demonstrations Vancouver real estate just skipped along to yet higher prices overall and extraordinary demand in the condo market.